 Includes at least one course in expository or research writing.
-May include experience in writing intensive courses with appropriate documentation such as syllabi, catalog descriptions and letters from professors to substantiate the claim.
+May include experience in writing intensive courses with appropriate documentation such as syllabi, catalog descriptions, and letters from professors to substantiate the claim.

-Credits Earned Grade Received Course Abbreviation & Number or Evergreen CRN Completed Course T itle or Evergreen Course Equivalencies College or University
+Credits Earned Grade Received Course Abbreviation & Number or Evergreen Program Title Completed Course Name or Evergreen Course Equivalencies College or University